-Stegenga and Menon (2023) pursue a similar strategy.
+Stegenga and Menon [2023] pursue a similar strategy.
 The novel move in this paper is a focus on scientific consensus.
 Values in science (understood as bifurcation points that make a difference to what conclusions are inferred from evidence), they argue, impede the achievement of consensus.
-They defend what they call strong consensus-not only must scientists agree on the conclusion, but they must all endorse the arguments that lead to the conclusion.
-It is not clear that this argument hits the mark; as Stegenga and Menon themselves point out, there is no necessary connection between values and consensus.
+They defend what they call strong consensus-not only must scientists agree on the conclusion, but they must endorse the arguments that lead to the conclusion.
+It is not clear that this argument meets the mark; as Stegenga and Menon themselves point out, there is no necessary connection between values and consensus.
 Values might play exactly the role the AIR specifies, but not interfere with strong consensus:

 For some scientific hypothesis, values could modulate the acceptable false positive and false negative probabilities for all relevant scientists, decision-makers, or people in general in the same way, such that all people either believe or disbelieve that hypothesis.
 That, in turn, would entail that values would not threaten the potential of a strong consensus about the hypothesis and thus the status of that hypothesis as scientific knowledge.
-(Stegenga and Menon 2023, 435)
+[Stegenga and Menon, 2023, p.
+435]

-Indeed, on views like those of Kourany (2010), consensus about specific value judgments is at least as desirable as consensus about factual judgments.
+Indeed, on views like those of Kourany [2010], consensus about specific value judgments is at least as desirable as consensus about factual judgments.
 So whether or not strong consensus is desirable, it does not tell either for or against the VFI.

 This points to an ambiguity in the "difference to inference" characterization of the influence of values in science.
 Values might make a kind of counterfactual difference to inference if adopting different values (or failing to consider values) would lead to different conclusions, while it nevertheless being the case that only one set of values is in fact considered or even defensible for consideration.
 This won't do; their argument instead requires the existence of actual (rather than counterfactual) irresolvable value disagreements influencing science.
 While it is easy to be pessimistic in the face of certain disputes of this kind, hope on this point is at least as attractive a regulative ideal as the VFI.
-And the relevance of this hope has been acknowledged at least since Rudner (1953), who argued that, "[A] science of ethics is a necessary requirement if science's progress toward objectivity is to be continuous" (6).
+And the relevance of this hope has been acknowledged at least since Rudner [1953], who argued that, "[A] science of ethics is a necessary requirement if science's progress toward objectivity is to be continuous" (6).
 In other words, one might address their concern by adopting an ideal of resolving value disputes rather than an ideal that would have us ignore the moral obligations of scientists.
-What's more, potentially any consideration that factors in inferential decisions can figure create a difference to inference; values are no more likely that different hypotheses, data analysis techniques, sets of evidence, or epistemic criteria to do so.

-Finally, strong consensus is a highly controversial claim; it is both infeasible and undesirable in the views of many.
-Stegenga and Menon briefly discuss the views of Paul Feyerabend on this point, as a proponent of the value of dissent, but arguably they miss the force of his argument.
+What's more, strong consensus is a highly controversial claim; it is both unfeasible and undesirable in the views of many.
+Stegenga and Menon briefly discuss the views of Paul Feyerabend on this point, as the main proponent of the value of dissent, but arguably they miss the force of his argument.
 Not only is dissent productive for science, on his view, consensus is positively detrimental for scientific knowledge, for broadly Millian reasons (we lose our understanding of the ground and meaning of our beliefs without dissent).

-Solomon (2001) argues persuasively, though on very different grounds, that there is not much epistemic significance to consensus.30 If one's premises are more controversial than the controversial claim one wishes to argue, the argument is unlikely to convince.
+Solomon [2001] argues persuasively, though on very different grounds, that there is not much epistemic significance to consensus.24 If one's premises are more controversial than the controversial claim one wishes to argue, the argument is unlikely to convince.
 The advice to pursue "consensus-forming activity in science" instead of using values to weigh inductive risks likewise falls prey to all the same worries as "value-mitigating strategies."